-- 1. engage in analysis, synthesis, troubleshoot and solve problems of electrical, electronics and biomedical systems. - identify symbols and terminology of electrical/electronic engineering technology; draw and read schematics, block diagrams and wiring diagrams; understand the functions and applications of electrical components and circuits. - 3. assemble, connect, and analyze breadboard and final assembly electronic circuits from schematic diagrams. - 4. apply mathematics and modern computation methods in the solution and troubleshooting of electrical, electronic and digital circuits. - 5. identify the thermal and mechanical effects in defining and troubleshooting form, fit and function in electrical/electronic prototyping. - 6. properly use and care for instruments, set up test instruments, read, record and interpret test data. - 7. meet industry's expectations with regard to skills, knowledge and safe work habits. - 8. exhibit effective interpersonal and team skills, as well as effective oral and written communication skills in on-the-job situations.
+- 1. troubleshoot problems of electrical, electronics, and biomedical systems. - 2. read wiring documents such as schematics, block diagrams, and wiring diagrams. - 3. assemble electronic circuits from schematic diagrams. - 4. apply mathematics in the solution and troubleshooting of electrical, electronic, and digital circuits. - 5. identify the thermal and mechanical effects in defining form, fit, and function in electrical/electronic prototyping. - 6. use equipment properly while meeting safety and environmental concerns in the workplace. - 7. exhibit effective interpersonal and team skills.

 Missouri Civics Examination.
 Students entering college for the very first time in fall 2019 and who intend to complete an associate's degree must successfully complete a civics examination.
-Information on who is eligible for a waiver can be found on our website: https://stlcc.edu/programs-academics/missouricivics-exam.aspx.
+Information on who is eligible for a waiver can be found on our website: https://stlcc.edu/programs-academics/missouri-civics-exam.aspx.